-I have been teaching architecture in London for over two decades and currently examine and supervise PhDs, dissertations and run an undergraduate design studio at this University.
+I am an architect and have been teaching architecture in London for over two decades.
+I examine and supervise PhDs, dissertations and run an undergraduate design studio at this University.
 I am a regular guest critic at the Bartlett School of Architecture, University College London.
-I also guest crit and teach part-time at the National University of Singapore.
+I also teach at the National University of Singapore.
+I am a member of the FHEA (Fellow of the Higher Education Academy) and the ARB (Architects Registration Board).
 I have been a practising architect for over a decade in both London and Singapore.

 I completed my PhD by Design at the Bartlett School of Architecture, and studied at the Architecture Association School of Architecture and National University of Singapore.
 My research interests concern architectural design in relation to narrative and archival research.
 This further includes the exploration of different kinds of allegory to create multiple readings and interpretations in design work.
+Central to my teaching methodology is the role of dialogue with an emphasis on individual learning that encourages the student to assume authorship and shape the reading and outcome of the design brief.
 The combination of practice and academia reinforces the search for ideas through readings and the translation of these ideas into architectural proposals.
 This is most evident in my studio’s design work, in the book Dialogical Designs (2016). <http://www.studioasbook.org>

 Studio updates and ongoing work can be seen on instagram: uow_ds3.3

 More importantly, I apply and continue my research through teaching, giving papers at conferences, doing peer reviews, as well as publishing.